 Interest Rates.
-The U.S. Federal Reserve held the benchmark federal funds rate steady in the current quarter, as it has since July of 2023.
-The U.S. Treasury yield curve remained inverted, with long-term rates lower than short-term.
-In most countries with developed financial markets, benchmark interest rates were mainly held steady as central banks continue to watch inflation.
+The U.S. Federal Reserve maintained the benchmark federal funds rate during the current quarter, after cutting it three times in the second half of 2024 (in September, November and December), by a cumulative 100 basis points.
+The U.S. Treasury yield curve remained inverted through the medium term.
+As noted above, in several countries with developed financial markets, benchmark interest rates declined during the current quarter as central banks' inclination to encourage growth overcame apprehensions about inflation, despite increasing concern on the uncertainty of U.S. tariff policy.

-Higher U.S. benchmark rates have boosted the interest we earn on our segregated cash, the majority of which is invested in short-term U.S. government securities and related instruments.
-Higher short-term rates and an inverted yield curve have led us to maintain a short duration portfolio, all of which matured within three months at March 31, 2024, to more closely match our asset and liability maturities on our interest-sensitive assets.
-Further, our margin balances are tied to benchmark rates, so higher rates have also improved the interest we earn on margin lending to our customers.
+Lower U.S. benchmark rates reduce the interest we earn on our segregated cash, the majority of which is invested in short-term U.S. government securities and related instruments.
+Relatively higher short-term rates, and uncertainty over future U.S. Federal Reserve rate policy, have led us to maintain a short duration portfolio, substantially all of which matured within three months at March 31, 2025, to more closely match our asset and liability maturities on our interest-sensitive assets.
+Further, our margin balances are tied to benchmark rates, so lower rates also limit the interest we earn on margin lending to our customers.
 We continue to offer among the lowest rates in the industry on margin lending, and we believe our low rates are an important feature that attracts customers to our platform.

-Rising rates also increase our interest expense.
-For example, in U.S. dollars we pay interest to customers on their qualified cash balances when the federal funds effective rate is above 0.50%, which it has been since May 2022.
-Central banks in many other countries have also increased their interest rates.
+As an offset, lower rates also reduce our interest expense.
+For example, in U.S. dollars, we pay interest to customers on their qualified cash balances when the federal funds effective rate is above 0.50%, which it is currently.
+Any rate cuts are passed through to our customers as we maintain a 0.50% spread.
 We believe the attractive rates we pay on customer cash are among the highest in the industry and are another important feature that draws customers to our platform.